 - 21. The auditor should, through performing risk assessment procedures, obtain an understanding of the control environment relevant to the preparation of the financial statements by (Ref: par.
-A111-A112) - a. understanding the set of controls, processes, and structures that address (Ref: par.
-A113) - i. how management's oversight responsibilities are carried out, such as the entity's culture and management's commitment to integrity and ethical values; - ii. when those charged with governance are separate from management, the independence of, and oversight over the entity's system of internal control by, those charged with governance; - iii. the entity's assignment of authority and responsibility; - iv. how the entity attracts, develops, and retains competent individuals; - v. how the entity holds individuals accountable for their responsibilities in the pursuit of the objectives of the system of internal control; and

-- b. evaluating whether (Ref: par.
-A114-A119) - i. management, with the oversight of those charged with governance, has created and maintained a culture of honesty and ethical behavior; - ii. the control environment provides an appropriate foundation for the other components of the entity's system of internal control considering the nature and complexity of the entity; and - iii. control deficiencies identified in the control environment undermine the other components of the entity's system of internal control.
+A115-A116) - a. understanding the set of controls, processes, and structures that address (Ref: par.
+A117) - i. how management's oversight responsibilities are carried out, such as the entity's culture and management's commitment to integrity and ethical values; - ii. when those charged with governance are separate from management, the independence of, and oversight over the entity's system of internal control by, those charged with governance; - iii. the entity's assignment of authority and responsibility; - iv. how the entity attracts, develops, and retains competent individuals; - v. how the entity holds individuals accountable for their responsibilities in the pursuit of the objectives of the system of internal control; and - b. evaluating, based on the auditor's understanding obtained in paragraph 21a, whether (Ref: par.
+A118-A123) - i. management, with the oversight of those charged with governance, has created and maintained a culture of honesty and ethical behavior; - ii. the control environment provides an appropriate foundation for the other components of the entity's system of internal control considering the nature and complexity of the entity; and - iii. control deficiencies identified in the control environment undermine the other components of the entity's system of internal control